Connecticut Veterans' Home

 Burial in Connecticut's Veterans' Cemetery

-Any veteran discharged with other than a dishonorable discharge is eligible for burial in a state veterans' cemetery.
+Any veteran discharged with other than a dishonorable discharge is eligible for burial in the state veterans' cemetery in Middletown.
 Spouses are also eligible for this benefit.

 Motor Vehicles Waiver